SystemsApproach/private5g/software.rst

 support of the *Pronto Research Project*, but that deployment depends on a ops team with significant insider knowledge about the engineering details.
 It is difficult for individuals to reproduce that know-how and bring up their own Aether clusters.
-As an alternative, Aether has been packaged as two self-contained software packages that are reasonably straightforward to install and run, even in a VM on your laptop.
+As an alternative, Aether is also available as two self-contained software packages that are reasonably straightforward to install and run, even in a VM on your laptop.
 These packages were originally designed to support developers working on Aether components, but they also serve as a way to learn